fattureincloud/fattureincloud-php-sdk/docs/Api/IssuedEInvoicesApi.md

 Send the e-invoice

-👥 Company context  Send the e-invoice to SDI
+Sends the e-invoice to SDI.

 ### Example